 The majority of existing youth sports-related concussion laws aim to raise concussion awareness among students, parents, coaches, and other school personnel, and prevent the harmful short- and long-term effects of a concussion.

-Twenty states require coaches to be trained in youth sports concussion recognition and awareness (see map below).
+Twenty-one states require coaches to be trained in youth sports concussion recognition and awareness (see map below).
 Some states are looking for ways to prevent youth sports- and recreation-related concussion before they occur.
 Massachusetts, for example, enacted legislation in 2010 that prevents coaches, trainers or volunteers for an extracurricular athletic activity to encourage or allow students to “engage in any unreasonably dangerous athletic technique that unnecessarily endangers the health of a student, including using a helmet or any other sports equipment as a weapon.”

 While, evaluation is needed for these prevention interventions, these policies and activities may help prevent concussions from occurring.
 For more information about youth sports traumatic brain injury, please see the Centers for Disease Control and Prevention’s Concussion in Sports webpage.